janoleko/LaMa/README.md

 10-20 times faster evaluation times, thus substantially speeding up estimation by numerical optimizers like `nlm()` or `optim()`.
 This **R** package provides a toolbox for flexible and convenient model building and fast likelihood evaluation.
-Current implemenations of the forward algorithm are:
+Current implementations of the forward algorithm are:

 - `forward()` for models with **homogeneous** transition probabilities,